junopark919/mini-project/investment-calculator/README.md

 3. Follow the project-specific instructions provided in each project's directory.

-   - For example, if you want to explore the calculator project, navigate to the 'investment-calculator' directory and follow the instructions mentioned in its respective README.
+   - For example, if you want to explore the investment calculator project, navigate to the 'investment-calculator' directory and follow the instructions mentioned in its respective README.

 <br>